assaforon/table1xls/README.md

 The underlying functionality to open, write and manipulate spreadsheets is provided by the XLConnect package.

 This package is available on CRAN.
-If you get it from here, then when compiling the package, you will need to roxygenize to get all the help files.
+If you get it from here, then when compiling the package, you might need to roxygenize to get all the help files.

 This is a new package!
 Comments welcome, to assaf.oron at seattlechildrens.org